Incoming PhD Student (Fall 2026)

 Office: Smart System Institute, Innovation 4.0, #06-01C, 3 Research Link, Singapore 117602

-I am a Research Engineer at the Smart System Institute (SSI), National University of Singapore, supervised by Prof. David Hsu.
+I am an incoming PhD student (Fall 2026) at the School of Computing, National University of Singapore, where I have been awarded the A*STAR Graduate Scholarship (Computing).
+I am currently a Research Engineer at the Smart System Institute (SSI), supervised by Prof. David Hsu.
 I work closely with Dr. Hanbo Zhang while at NUS.
-My research interests include robotics learning, manipulation, perception, planning, and Human Robot Interaction (HRI).
+My research focuses on mobile manipulation in the real world, particularly the coupling between perception and action.
 Previously, I was an undergraduate in Computer Engineering at the College of Computing and Data Science (CCDS), Nanyang Technological University under the guidance of Prof. Lam Siew Kei.
 During my undergraduate studies, I worked with Dongshuo Zhang.